Using Failover Manager v4

 virtual.ip (if used)

-db.port parameter should specify a unique value for each cluster, while the
+db.port parameter specifies a unique value for each cluster.
+The

-db.database parameter may have the same value or a unique value.
+db.database parameter can have the same value or a unique value.
 For example, the

 Some parameters require special attention when setting up more than one Failover Manager cluster agent on the same node.
 If multiple agents reside on the same node, each port must be unique.
-Any two ports will work, but it may be easier to keep the information clear if using ports that are not too close to each other.
+Any two ports can work, but it's easier to keep the information clear if using ports that aren't too close to each other.

 When creating the cluster properties file for each cluster, the